wataru-maeda/react-native-boilerplate/README.md

 ## 🧑‍💻 Need native code?

 To generate iOS and Android native code, you can run `npx expo prebuild` in the project's root directory.
 For more details and specific instructions, please refer to the [Expo documentation page](https://docs.expo.dev/workflow/prebuild/).

-## 🥇 Scripts

-- `npm run dev`: Run the app on mobile and web.
-Environment variables are loaded from .env.dev file.
-- `npm run dev:ios`: Run the iOS app .
-Environment variables are loaded from .env.dev file.
-- `npm run dev:android`: Run the Android app.
-Environment variables are loaded from .env.dev file.
-- `npm run dev:web`: Run the Web app.
-Environment variables are loaded from .env.dev file.
-- `npm run dev:doctor`: Diagnose issues in your Expo project.
-Environment variables are loaded from .env.dev file.
-See [doc](https://docs.expo.dev/develop/tools/#expo-doctor) for more details
-- `npm run dev:secret:push`: Push secrets to EAS servers.
-All secrets are read from .env.dev file and upload to EAS servers.
-See [doc](https://docs.expo.dev/eas/environment-variables/#visibility) for more details
-- `npm run dev:secret:list`: List all secrets uploaded to the EAS servers
-- `npm run dev:build:mobile`: Build app distribution for iOS and Android.
-Environment variables are loaded from .env.dev file.
-- `npm run dev:build:web`: Build web build locally.
-Environment variables are loaded from .env.dev file.
-- `npm run dev:deploy:web`: Build and deploy web build to [EAS Hosting](https://docs.expo.dev/eas/hosting/introduction/)
-- `npm run dev:config:public`: Show the loaded environment variables in the console.
-Environment variables are loaded from .env.dev file.
-- `npm run lint`: Lint the codebase with ESLint.
-See [doc](https://eslint.org/docs/user-guide/getting-started) for more details
-- `npm run lint:staged`: Lint the staged files with ESLint.
-See [doc](https://eslint.org/docs/user-guide/getting-started) for more details
-- `npm run format`: Format the codebase with Prettier.
-See [doc](https://prettier.io/docs/en/index.html) for more details
-- `npm run test`: Run the test with Jest.
-See [doc](https://jestjs.io/docs/getting-started) for more details
-- `npm run test:watch`: Run the test with Jest in watch mode.
-See [doc](https://jestjs.io/docs/getting-started) for more details

-For more details of those command, read the doc of [Expo CLI](https://docs.expo.dev/more/expo-cli/) and [EAS CLI](https://docs.expo.dev/eas/)

 ## 🥇 Libraries